US employers added a sluggish 210,000 jobs in November

 Friday’s report from the Labor Department also showed that the unemployment rate fell sharply to 4.2% from 4.6%.
 That is a historically low level though still above the pre-pandemic jobless rate of 3.5%.

-Overall, the November jobs figures point to an economic recovery that looks resilient though under threat from a spike in inflation, shortages of workers and supplies and the potential impact of the omicron variant of the coronavirus.
+Overall, the November jobs figures point to an economic recovery that looks resilient though under threat from a spike in inflation and the potential impact of the omicron variant of the coronavirus.

 Little is definitively known about the variant, and widespread business shutdowns are considered unlikely.
 Still, omicron could discourage some Americans from traveling, shopping and eating out in the coming months and potentially slow the economy.